Multiplicative Auction Algorithm for Approximate Maximum Weight Bipartite Matching: Introduction

 Matchings are a very well studied problem in combinatorial optimization.
 Kuhn \cite{Kuhn1955} in 1955 published a paper that started algorithmic work in matchings, and presented what he called the ``Hungarian algorithm'' which he attributed the work to K\H{o}nig and Egerv\'{a}ry.
 Munkres \cite{Munkres1957} showed that this algorithm runs in $O(n^4)$ time.
 The running time for computing the exact MWM has been improved many times since then.
-Recently this year, Chen et al. \cite{ChenKLPPS2022} showed that it was possible to solve the more general problem of max flow in $O(m^{1+o(1)})$ time.
+Recently, Chen et al. \cite{ChenKLPPS2022} showed that it was possible to solve the more general problem of max flow in $O(m^{1+o(1)})$ time.

 For $(1-\eps)$-approximation algorithms for MWM in bipartite graphs, Gabow and Tarjan in 1989 showed an $O(m\sqrt{n}\log(n/\eps))$ algorithm.
 Since then there were a number of results for different running times and different approximation ratios.
-The current best approximate algorithm is by Duan and Pettie \cite{DuanP14} which computes a $(1-\eps)$-approximate maximum weight matching in $O(m\eps^{-1}\log(\eps^{-1}))$ time with a scaling algorithm.
+The prior best approximate algorithm is by Duan and Pettie \cite{DuanP14} which computes a $(1-\eps)$-approximate maximum weight matching in $O(m\eps^{-1}\log(\eps^{-1}))$ time with a scaling algorithm.
 We defer to their work for a more thorough survey of the history on the MWM problem.

-We show in our work that the auction algorithm for matchings using multiplicative weights can give a $(1-\eps)$-approximate maximum weight matching with a running time of $O(m\eps^{-1}\log(\eps^{-1}))$ for bipartite graphs.
-This matches the best known running time of Duan and Pettie \cite{DuanP14}.
+We show in our work that the auction algorithm for matchings using multiplicative weights can give a $(1-\eps)$-approximate maximum weight matching with a running time of $O(m\eps^{-1})$ for bipartite graphs.
+This is a modest improvement of a $\log \eps^{-1}$ factor over the prior algorithm of Duan and Pettie \cite{DuanP14} which works in general graphs.
 However, in comparison to their rather involved algorithm, our algorithm is simple and only uses elementary data structures.
 Furthermore, we are able to use properties of the algorithm to support two dynamic operations, namely one where vertices are deleted from one side and one where vertices of the other side of the bipartite graph are inserted together with their incident edges.
+No algorithm that allows both these operations with running time faster than recomputation from scratch was known prior.